Get A Restful Night’s Sleep

 CPAP (continuous positive airway pressure) machines are commonly used to treat apnea.
 Through a face and nose mask, CPAP machines deliver a gentle stream of pressurized air into your lungs, which prevents the tissue of your palate and throat from sagging or blocking your airway.

-Oral appliances are also a good option, and preferred for minor-to-moderate cases of apnea.
+Oral appliances are also a good option for St. Clair Shores dental patients, and preferred for minor-to-moderate cases of apnea.
 These oral appliances look like a retainer or mouth guard, and are made to shift your jaw’s position and prevent tissue from blocking your airway at night.
 At St. Clair Tooth Co., Dr. Cassleman specializes in treating apnea with comfortable, effective oral appliances.

 GET HELP Now